Pinellas Park, Florida: Programs

+Summer Food Program

+To meet the needs of underserved communities, Barbara S. Ponce Public Library hosts summer food programs to make up for the food that children would normally receive at school but can't due to summer vacation.
+Called Summer BreakSpot, it is a federally funded program that libraries elect to host according to their community's needs and serves meals first-come-first-serve every weekday to any child who asks.
+There are no ID's or paperwork required, only that the child must be 18 and under.
+The nutritional regulations, scheduling and individual library enforced rules such as no "to-go" meals are set by the US Department of Agriculture.

 Transportation

 Pinellas Park is served by major roads such as U.S. Route 19, Florida State Road 693, Florida State Road 694, and is served by an exit off I-275.

 Mass Transit through Pinellas Park is provided by Pinellas Suncoast Transit Authority (PSTA).

 While the Clearwater Subdivision railroad line runs through Pinellas Park, the city contains no stops on the line.

 Nearby Tampa International Airport provides air transportation for most passengers.
 Smaller airlines, with destinations to smaller cities and towns, operate at St. Petersburg-Clearwater International Airport, with most tenants providing only seasonal services.